 Nocturnal hemodialysis is a slow, gentle treatment that is done at night, while you sleep; your days are left free for work or other activities.
 Your dialysis facility provides the machine for you.
 It shortens the time between treatments and the longer treatments allow less waste and fluid to build up between sessions.
 Nocturnal hemodialysis is easier on the heart than standard treatments and often allows a more normal diet and fewer fluid limits and medications.
 Most people do nocturnal hemodialysis every other day for 8 hours.

-Find facilities in your area that offer in-center nocturnal dialysis at Dialysis Facility Compare.
+Find facilities in your area that offer in-center nocturnal dialysis at Medicare Compare.

 Hemodialysis is typically conducted in a dedicated facility with specialized nurses and technicians who specialize in hemodialysis.
 However, dialysis can also be done in a patient’s home.
 Once you and your doctor have determined that at home hemodialysis is right for you, you will begin a comprehensive safety and training program that is tailored to your specific medical and learning needs.
 In most cases, you will learn to perform at home hemodialysis treatments with a dialysis partner.